Vladimir Grachev: Parliamentary Assembly of the Council of Europe

-In 2011 at the April session of the Parliamentary Assembly of the Council of Europe Grachev was officially awarded the diploma of the honorary member of the PACE and the medal Pro Merito ("For merits").
+In 2011, at the April session of the Parliamentary Assembly of the Council of Europe Grachev was officially awarded the diploma of honorary member of the PACE and the medal Pro Merito ("For Merit").

-Presenting the award and a diploma, the PACE President Mevlut Cavusoglu pointed out the importance of Grachev's work in the Parliamentary Assembly in 2000-2008:"It's an honour for the Committee on the Environment and its members to have had as a colleague a person who was chairman of the Committee on the Environment of the State Duma of the Russian Federation and a recognized expert in the field of energy and the Kyoto Protocol."
+Presenting the award and a diploma, PACE President Mevlut Cavusoglu pointed out the importance of Grachev's work in the Parliamentary Assembly in 2000–2008:

+It's an honour for the Committee on the Environment and its members to have had as a colleague a person who was chairman of the Committee on the Environment of the State Duma of the Russian Federation and a recognized expert in the field of energy and the Kyoto Protocol.

 Rosatom State Corporation

-Grachev is currently an advisor to head of the state-owned enterprise Rosatom, as well as a member of its public council.
-He is one of the founders of nuclear power development in Russia and in the world.
-Grachev has repeatedly raised questions concerning the joint (international) development and use of Nuclear binding energy in order to ensure global energy security.
+Grachev was an advisor to the head of the state-owned enterprise Rosatom, as well as a member of its public council.
+Grachev had repeatedly raised questions concerning the joint (international) development and use of nuclear binding energy in order to ensure global energy security.

-"The international community needs to effectively address three interrelated challenges - energy security, economic growth and environmental protection.
-Fair and competitive, market-based responses to global energy challenges will help to prevent possible destructive actions that threaten the production, supply and transit of energy and create a sound basis for dynamic and sustainable development of our civilization in the long term."
+The international community needs to effectively address three interrelated challenges – energy security, economic growth and environmental protection.
+Fair and competitive, market-based responses to global energy challenges will help to prevent possible destructive actions that threaten the production, supply and transit of energy and create a sound basis for dynamic and sustainable development of our civilization in the long term.

-Grachev believes that in the next 30–50 years Nuclear binding energy should make a meaningful contribution to energy security as the basis for sustainable development.
-At a meeting of the PACE in 2010, he said:"Nuclear power is the most viable, technologically proven, environmentally friendly and competitive alternative to hydrocarbon energy.
+Grachev believed that in the next 30–50 years Nuclear binding energy should make a meaningful contribution to energy security as the basis for sustainable development.
+At a meeting of the PACE in 2010, he said:

+Nuclear power is the most viable, technologically proven, environmentally friendly and competitive alternative to hydrocarbon energy.
 We believe that developing nuclear power, the world is moving in the right direction.
 The attractiveness of nuclear energy is determined by its competitive advantages such as the lowest compared to other energy sources dependence on fuel prices growth, small amount of energy transportation, deep study of the issues of nuclear and environmental safety, environmental protection, absence of greenhouse gas emissions and negative impact on the climate. <...> The strategic direction of nuclear power development is the further internationalization of the nuclear fuel cycle in order to ensure reliable access to the countries interested in its products and services, with absolute respect to the international non-proliferation regime.
 The tasks facing Russia and the world community, are global by nature.
 So stable, secure, safe nuclear power development is possible only by working together on multilateral and bilateral basis.
-Russia, as one of the world leading suppliers of uranium products and services is completely open and ready for such cooperation."
+Russia, as one of the world leading suppliers of uranium products and services is completely open and ready for such cooperation.